EliantenHolder/Advent-Of-Code-Bun-2025/README.md

 ## 💡 Notes

-- Use `example.txt` to test with the puzzle's example data
+- Use the `--example` or `-e` flag to test with example input before running the full puzzle
 - Execution time is automatically measured for each part
 - Use `bun run aoc:watch` for quick iteration with hot reload
 - Code is formatted with [Biome](https://biomejs.dev/) via `bun run format`